Embedding Dimension Phenomena in Intersection Complete Codes: Introduction

 In Section \ref{sec:background} we will recall some relevant background material.
 The subsequent sections are devoted to proving the theorems stated above, with one self-contained section per theorem.
-An exception to this is Section \ref{sec:sunflowercodeversion}, which should be read accompanying Section \ref{sec:SDelta} since it provides some important supporting results.
+An exception to this is Section \ref{sec:sunflowercodeversion}, which provides important supporting results and context for Section \ref{sec:SDelta}.

 Section \ref{sec:Tn} describes a new family $\T_n$ of intersection complete codes, and initiates the study of their open embedding dimensions.
 The codes $\T_n$ are related to sunflowers, but the theorems that we prove regarding sunflowers are not sufficient to precisely determine $\odim(\T_n)$.